abinit/abinit/doc/mkdocs-tutorials/paw3.md

 #### **4.1 Magnesium - The all-electron calculation**

-There is an elk input file prepared at: [ elk_Mg_band.in ](../documents/lesson_paw3/inputs/elk_Mg_band.in), we suggest you copy it into a subdirectory dedicated to the Mg elk calculation (why not "Mg_elk"?), rename it to "elk.in" and take a look inside the input file.
+There is an elk input file prepared at: [elk_Mg_band.in](../documents/lesson_paw3/inputs/elk_Mg_band.in), we suggest you copy it into a subdirectory dedicated to the Mg elk calculation (why not "Mg_elk"?), rename it to "elk.in" and take a look inside the input file.

 There will be sections familiar from before, defining the lattice vectors, structure, etc. (Mg has a 2-atom hexagonal unit cell.)
 Then there are a couple of new lines for the metallic case:

      ...
      !
 Metallic options